DieBieEngineering/DieBieMS/README.md

    * Components C37 and the 0R jumper resistor (removed in V0.3) are to close to U1 (LTC6803) making it difficult to assemble.
    * Pre-charge resistor R33 to low (will burn if load capacitance is to high)

-* V0.3 Fixxed version of V0.1 with added functionality ( current version)
+* V0.3 Fixed version of V0.1 with added functionality ( current version)
-   This version has some added functionallity:
+   This version has some added functionality:
    * SDCard for logging (to develop a SoC and SoH algorithm)
    * An extra safety feature that disables the charge input and load output when the communication to the LTC6803 is halted.
    * A serial port connector for an external OpenLOG logger (if fast SDCard implementation is not as trivial as I thought).